rimellegari/foodAPI/README.md

 # foodAPI
-Creating a responsive page to search and displa recipes
+Creating a responsive page to search and display recipes